The most one-of-a-kind, custom, and unique engagement rings I’ve ever seen!

 I don’t think I’ve ever seen a turquoise engagement ring, or any band that is inlaid like this!
 Lisette Catherine loves turquoise, so her fiancé had it custom-designed for her with the help of Jewelry Couture by Sehati, based in Ventura, California.

 Mary Landreville received several rings and melded them into something quite unique.
 Her fiance’s great-great-grandmother’s ring was given to her, but was too fragile as a standalone ring.
 They took one of those stones and two new ones, and turned that into their engagement rings and wedding rings, along with alternating aquamarine and sapphire stones—their own birthstones.
+Does this belong in the unique engagement rings category, or should it define it?
 Definitely different!

 Handmade by a non-jeweler